noahpierau/articles/data-integrity-draft.md

 - allow whistleblowers to release sensitive data to the public
 - collect intelligence reports about ongoing conflicts or crises
 - prove where information has originated to protect intellectual property
-- form trusted peer-to-peer networks, enabling decentralized decision-making
+- form trusted peer-to-peer datasets, enabling decentralized decision-making

 ## Conclusion
-Data is indispensable in the digital age.
+Data is indespensible in the digital age, demanding a daily commitment to integrity.
 Organizations should prioritize transparency and accountability to ensure that their data is complete, accurate and of the highest quality.
-By upholding data integrity, organizations safeguard their foundation for impactful decision-making.

-Maintaining data integrity is an ongoing process, demanding a daily commitment to data stewardship.
-We are in need of more protocols that help upkeep data integrity.
-By doing so, we can pave the way for a more prosperous digital future.
+We are in need of open source protocols that help us maintain and verify data integrity.
+By upholding the integrity of data, organizations and individuals safeguard their foundation for reliabble and trustworthy decisions about our common future.

 [^1]: https://www.mckinsey.com/~/media/McKinsey/Business%20Functions/Marketing%20and%20Sales/Our%20Insights/Five%20facts%20How%20customer%20analytics%20boosts%20corporate%20performance/Datamatics.pdf